 Fujifilm has been on fire riding the retro/mirrorless combination.
 The X-E1 is a smaller, concentrated version of the X-Pro1, minus the optical viewfinder, bulk and price.
 It keeps the same unique X-Trans sensor, so performance should be the same - the question is, does it keep the bad of the X-Pro1 as well as the good?

 Coming one year after the Nikon 1 V1, the V2 is Nikon's answer to all the photographers who griped about the V1's handling.
 Do the new improvements make the V2 an attractive new camera to get for the holidays?
 Read on to find out.

 Shoot it, view it, print it, keep it.
-We've got everything to cover your cameras, monitors, printers and storage deals this Comex 2012...right after this jump!
+We've got everything to cover your cameras, monitors, printers and storage deals this SITEX 2012, just in time for a Christmas (and year-end bonus) treat...join us after the jump!

 While there are many superzoom cameras with the ability to shoot at 20x optical zoom and further, the Panasonic Lumix FZ200 is the only superzoom capable of shooting at F/2.8 from its wide end to the telephoto end.
 But is this just a gimmicky feature or is the FZ200 a truly versatile camera?
 Read on to find out!

 The EOS M is Canon's first mirrorless system camera, launched in a sea of competing mirrorless cameras.
 While the camera shines with the fit and finish of a world-class product from a world-class company, it lags behind in one critical element.
 We give you our assessment.